-At the Polygon school, we believe that CDT is an important tool in changing and improving the lives of young people.
-We operate a strong ethos of inclusion and enjoyment, whilst building confidence and raising the self-esteem of our pupils.
-We believe it is important that our pupils learn as many transferable skills, such as developing good design, creativity and practical skills.
-This includes developing; communication skills, teamwork skills, problem-solving skills, creative skills, developing pupils’ imagination, and building their resilience.
-Our Department aims to provide our pupils with a variety of opportunities to build cultural capital including external competitions creating wider experiences for all.
+At the Polygon school, we believe that Design Technology is an important tool in changing and improving the lives of young people.
+We operate a strong ethos of inclusion and enjoyment, whilst building confidence and raising the self-esteem of our boys.
+We believe it is important our pupils learn as many important transferable skills, such as developing good design, creativity and practical skills.
+This includes developing; communication skills, teamwork skills, problem solving skills, creative skills, developing pupil’s imagination and building their resilience.
+Our Department aims to provide our boys with a variety of opportunities to build cultural capital through exposure to external competitions creating wider experiences all well as trips.

-We believe that CDT promotes SMSC and British values through educating our pupils to think about the impact their designing and making has on the environment and its people.
-We investigate sustainability and how this is applied to designing new products which are paramount if we are to protect the world’s natural resources.
-Pupils are also encouraged to grow and develop a sense of social responsibility, mutual respect, and care for each other, this is uppermost in our teaching of acceptable behaviour and the pupil's self-regulation and accountability.
+We believe that Design Technology promotes SMSC and British values through educating our pupils to think about the impact of their designing and making, on the environment and people.
+We investigate sustainability and the clear understanding of how this is applied to designing new products are paramount if we are to protect the world’s natural resources.
+Pupils are also expected to grow and develop a sense of social responsibility, mutual respect and care for each other, this is taught in our teaching of acceptable behaviour and the pupils own self-regulation and accountability.
 We expect pupils to influence the behaviour of others around them by encouraging a confidence to challenge each other when standards fall below our collective expectations.

-Mutual respect is engendered through the process of group discussions and peer feedback.
+Mutual respect is fostered through the process of peer evaluation.
 We empower pupils to take criticism positively and to articulate their views in a respectful and sensitive way.
 We support this through the celebration of human fallibility as a motivator to learn and succeed.

-Pupils will design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants, and values.
-They acquire a broad range of subject knowledge in resistant materials, electronics, textiles, and product design in disciplines such as mathematics, science, engineering, computing, and art.
-Pupils learn how to take risks, become resourceful, innovative, enterprising, and capable citizens.
+Pupils will design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+They acquire a broad range of subject knowledge in resistant materials, electronics, textiles and product design in disciplines such as mathematics, science, engineering, computing and art.
+Pupils learn how to take risks, become resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 In addition to time-tabled lessons, pupils will have the opportunity to compete in external competitions such as; design a product in a tin and the r/c power boat challenge where pupils design, build and race a remote-controlled boat.

 All pupils have the opportunity to complete AQA award units which help to build up a portfolio of certificates that demonstrate their design and practical skills.
-Year 9 pupils have the opportunity to complete an Entry Level qualification.
+Year 9 pupils have the opportunity to complete NCFE Entry Level qualification in Craft - Creative studies.

-Pupils will continue to develop and build on the skills they have learned during KS3, as well as enhance their in-depth knowledge of various materials and the design processes.
-They will learn to investigate given tasks by analysing a given problem and the consumers; needs, wants and opportunities and respond to them by developing and investigating a range of ideas, products, and developing systems.
-Pupils will combine their practical skills with an understanding of aesthetics, social and environmental issues, and functionality to find creative solutions to a variety of given problems.
+Pupils will continue to develop and build on the skills they have learnt during KS3, as well as enhance their in-depth knowledge of various materials and the design processes.
+They will learn to investigate given tasks by analysing the given problem and the consumers; needs, wants and opportunities and respond to them by developing and investigating a range of ideas, products and developing systems.
+Pupils will combine their practical skills with an understanding of aesthetics, social and environmental issues, and functionality, Maths and Engineering to find the creative solutions to a variety of given problems.

 KS4 pupils will begin their IGCSE qualification where they will learn to use the design processes to create their final product against a given problem.
-Pupils are encouraged and given the skills to become independent learners who can evaluate and modify their designs and build their projects.
-Pupils will learn self-evaluation and reflective skills which all contribute to help build their resilience and problem-solving skills.
+Pupils are encouraged and given the skills to become independent learners who are able to evaluate and modify their designs and build their own projects.
+Pupils will learn self-evaluation and reflective skills which all contributes to help building their resilience and problems-solving skills.

-As a department, we expect positive outcomes for pupils and hope to see an increase in participation levels and engagement across the school.
-Positive progress can be monitored through; the emotional literacy data, progress in pupils class workbook, achievements of accredited awards, and KS4 qualifications.
+As a Department we expect positive outcomes for pupils and hope to see an increase in participation levels and engagement across the school.
+Positive progress can be monitored through; the emotional literacy data, progress in pupil’s class workbook, achievements of accredited awards and the achieving the GCSE.